-h.
+- h.
 If a 20-second timeout has been granted and a mandatory timeout by the same team is due, only the mandatory timeout will be charged.

-i.
+If the mandatory timeout is due the other team or neither team, the 20-second timeout will be charged to the calling team and the mandatory will follow immediately. - i.
 A 20-second timeout shall not be granted to the defensive team during an official's suspension-of-play for (1) delay-of-game warning, (2) retrieving an errant ball, (3) an inadvertent whistle or (4) any other unusual circumstance.